tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 :samp:`column-name data-type [, column-constraint]`

-Define a column, which is a table-element used in a :ref:`CREATE TABLE <sql_create_table>` statement.
+Define a column, which is a table element used in a :ref:`CREATE TABLE <sql_create_table>` statement.

 The ``column-name`` must be an identifier which is valid according to the rules for identifiers.